 In the gadzillionth example of an administration official fibbing about something not worth fibbing about, Rumsfeld claimed yesterday that he had just heard about the deal.
 In fact, he was a member of something called the Committee on Foreign Investment in the United States that unanimously approved it on Feb.
-13 after what seems to have been a perfunctory review of DPW.* The letter of the law covering such deals was not followed.
+13 after what seems to have been a perfunctory review of DPW.

 * The administration, so willing to sacrifice individual rights in the so-called service of homeland security and the overall War on Terror, again was not willing to budge on a business interest.

 The White House has coddled chemical companies and their fat-cat campaign donating executives by blocking legislation to make hugely vulnerable refineries and other plants less vulnerable to terorrist attacks.
 It has protected pharmaceutical companies from being sued as a result of problems with anthrax and other vaccines.